 • Adjusting the amount: The size of your zucchini will impact the number of individual zucchini boats you can make.

-• Save the zucchini pulp: There’s no need to throw this out; sauté it up (with oil, garlic, and S&P) or add it into other dishes and pasta sauces, etc.
+• Save the zucchini pulp: There’s no need to throw it out.
+Make sauteed zucchini with it or add it to other dishes like Mediterranean chicken skillet, zucchini ricotta pasta and pasta sauces.

 FAQs